 PDF Parsing API

-Parse PDFs to structured JSON using any AI provider.
-Gemini, Claude, OpenAI, or Ollama for fully local.
-Same typed blocks as Office formats — no vendor lock-in.
+Parse PDFs to structured JSON via AI (Gemini, Claude, OpenAI, Ollama) or local deterministic backends (Docling, LiteParse) — up to 40× faster than AI on born-digital papers.
+Same typed blocks as Office formats, no vendor lock-in.

 PDFs Have No Semantic Structure